Arpitpassi/perma-deployV1/README.md

 ## Prerequisites

-Before using ANANTWEB, ensure you have:
+Before using Nitya, ensure you have:

 - A modern web browser (Chrome, Firefox, etc.).
 - An Arweave wallet (e.g., Wander) or an Ethereum/Polygon wallet (e.g., MetaMask, though compatibility is limited to specific operations).